 HOW DOES IT WORK?

-A water softener is packed with resin beads.
+A water softener is packed with water softener resin beads.
 Hard water with calcium and magnesium flows through this resin and, in a process called ion exchange, the hardness ions in the water trade places with soft ions on the resin beads.
 The result is soft water.

 Over time, the resin beads in the water softener will become covered with calcium and magnesium ions, diminishing their capacity to soften hard water.